-In the US, revealed the details of the tests of the latest version of the Abrams tank.
+In the United States revealed the test details of the latest version tank Abrams.
 It's about testing the M1A2 SEP V3 version.

 Tests of the M1A2 Systems Engineering Plan of the third version took place at the Yuma test site in Arizona.
 It is usually tested on a variety of technical means that are being prepared for delivery to the American army.
 Tanks are no exception.
 It was at the Yuma training ground that absolutely all versions of Abrams were tested, starting with the first - developed back in the 1970's.